huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> Number of boxes to construct the spectrum.
+> Number of boxes, which are used to construct the spectral functions.

 *Type:*